-SIGSpEd is the Special Interest Group for Special Education that strives to intergrate technology into instruction to support all learners.
-The mission of SIG SpEd is to promote Universal Design for Learning (UDL), Response to Intervention (RtI) and assistive technology and to provide support and training to educators as they strive to meet students’ diverse learning needs.
+SIGSpEd is the Special Interest Group for Special Education that strives to integrate technology into instruction to support all learners.
+The mission of SIGSpEd is to promote Universal Design for Learning (UDL), Response to Intervention (RtI) and assistive technology and to provide support and training to educators as they strive to meet students’ diverse learning needs.
 We believe that integrating technology, along with the UDL framework, enables students with a wide range of abilities, learning styles and means of expression to actively engage in and master curriulum standards.

 Find previous webinars and all of our archived events on our Archived Webinars page.

 Links of Interest:

 Michigan's Integrated Technology Supports (MITS) strives to provide information services, support materials, technical assistance and training to local and intermediate school districts in Michigan in order to increase the capacity to address the needs of students with disabilities for assistive technology.